Introduction

 This phenomenon also helps explain behaviors analyzed in Money and Emotions: The Psychology of Why Spending Feels Good — and Why Regret Follows, which discusses how economic emotions can influence financial decisions during periods of uncertainty.

-Thus, the scarcity mindset does not act only on financial resources.
-It alters the very structure of mental attention, influencing how economic decisions are perceived and prioritized.
+Scarcity mindset therefore reaches beyond the resources themselves.
+It alters the structure of mental attention, influencing how economic decisions are perceived and prioritized.

 How Scarcity Mindset Shapes Financial Decision-Making